sounak98/eth-read/README.md

 #### Deployment

 Deployed using render at https://eth-read-api.onrender.com.
+Note that the first request might take longer because Render fires up the server on the first request after being idle for long.
 For running locally check [api/README.md](./api/README.md).

 ### App